-Connor Boyack has created The Tuttle Twins books, an outstanding series of eight books that teaches important concepts about economics, government, and personal responsibility through child-friendly stories.
+Connor Boyack has created The Tuttle Twins books, an outstanding series of 12 books that teaches important concepts about economics, government, and personal responsibility through child-friendly stories.
 Boyack has taken important ideas from well-known books and authors and translated them into a very appealing format.

-Books feature stories about two children, Ethan and Emily Tuttle, along with their friends and family.
+These books feature stories about two children, Ethan and Emily Tuttle, along with their friends and family.
 Each book is only 60 pages in length, with half or more taken up with full-color illustrations.
 On top of that, the text is in a large font, all of which means these books can be read quickly and easily.

 Boyack’s goal is to advance belief in limited government, personal responsibility, and individual freedom–ideas supported by conservatives and libertarians.
 No religious views are presented.
 While the books work best if read in order since some principles relate to one another, this isn’t absolutely essential.
 I list them in order here.